-Logistic plan for EGRIP 2017
+Logistic plan for EGRIP 2018

-The logistic plan for 2017 is to finalize the infrastructure of the drill trench and science trench and to finish installation of an actively cooled core extraction facility to protect the ice cores from the brittle zone from temperature shock as they are retrieved.
-A scheduled overhaul of the diesel main generator is planned for early May.
-A new heavy cable will be laid out to the drill trench from the main generator.
-A ventilation system will be installed in the drill trench and core extraction area.
-The successfully tested satellite dish from 2016 will be upgraded and re-installed, allowing for high bandwidth satellite communication.
-Due to the polar bear incident in 2016, a movement radar will be tested.
-This radar should be capable to detect movement in a 5 km radius of camp.
-EGRIP has purchased a cloud base laser device to improve weather reporting and reduce the risk of aborted flights.
-Three balloon trench projects are planned: Building a balloon trench garage for heavy equipment, building a new cooks freezer and using balloons to construct underground cable conduits.
+The logistic plan for 2018 is to maintain the infrastructure of the drill trench and science trench and the actively cooled core extraction facility that protect the ice cores from the brittle zone from temperature shock as they are retrieved.
+We expect the main generator to be in fine shape as it was overhauled in 2017.
+The satellite dish from 2016 and 2017 will be supplied with an upgraded communications package.
+After tests in 2017, the polar bear Doppler radar will be active in 2018.
+This radar is capable of detecting movement in a 4 km radius of camp.
+EGRIP have a LIDAR to measure cloud base in 2018 to improve weather reporting and reduce the risk of aborted flights.
+One balloon trench project is planned: Building a balloon trench garage for heavy equipment.
 At entrances and in tunnels, doors and curtains will be installed to maintain low temperatures in the trenches.